regionostergotland/Physical_activity/proposals/2019-07-03_sbrs/README.md

 [5]: https://ckm.openehr.org/ckm/archetypes/1013.1.297 "Level of exertion"

 ## General
-Physical activity can recorded by creating a template for a `self_monitoring` composition and adding one or more `physical_activity`-observations (or specializations) to its content.
+Physical activity can recorded by creating a template for a "Self monitoring" composition and adding one or more "Physical activity" observations (or specializations) to its content.

 ### Events